 The surface must be clean.
 New untreated timber can be coated with SiOO:X directly, but fresh planed surfaces MUST be sanded according to the instructions with no finer paper than 60 grit.

-Older timber or timber which has been oiled, such as a patio or balcony which has blackened, needs to be cleaned.
-You either need to wash with a pressure washer and decking detergent or caustic soda.
+Older timber or timber which has been oiled, such as a patio or balcony or cladding facade and which has blackened, needs to be cleaned.
+You either need to wash with a pressure washer and detergent or caustic soda.
 Rinse well.
-Alternatively, you can sand the whole patio or timber surface.
+Alternatively, you can sand the whole patio or cladding surface.

 On untreated wood that is well maintained, it is sufficient that you wash off with the SiOO:X Maintenance Wash.
 Wash and rinse well.

 After the application of all three treatment coats (2 coats of Wood Protector + 1 coat of Surface Protector), and when dry, the surface needs to be in contact with water to activate the silicon to form a network of silica crystals.
 This crystallisation eventually makes the surface become a beautiful silver-grey colour and smooth and strong.
-This process can take up to 2 months depending on how much it rains for the effect to show.
+This process is gradual and can take a number of months depending on the timber species and how much it rains for the effect to fully show.
 Thereafter, the crystallisation continues to develop.
+Western Red Cedar developes quicker than Siberian Larch where there is a noticeable change after about six months.

 On treated wood which is sheltered such as under roof eaves or where rain water cannot reach, we recommend that you should rinse the surface with water several times.